vvlnote/vvlnote.github.io/_posts/2020-04-26-note_about_css_-_part_ii.markdown

 In my [previous note](https://vvlnote.github.io/note_about_css_-_part_i), based on [w3schools](https://www.w3schools.com/css/css_selectors.asp), CSS selectors can be catogorized into 5 categories, they are:
 * **Simple Selector**: this has been introduced in my [previous note](https://vvlnote.github.io/note_about_css_-_part_i).

 * **Combinator  Selectors **
    * Descendant combinator
-      The  (single space) cominator selects nodes that are descendants of the first element.
+      The  (single space) combinator selects nodes that are descendants of the first element.

 		Combines 2 selectors such that elements matched by the 2nd selector are selected if they have ancestor (parent, parent's parent, grand grand parents, etc) element matching the first selector.
 		Syntax: